joeylamcy/Python_tutorial/pre_lab_installation_guide_Windows.md

 #### Type/copy the following commands into the conda command prompt:

 ```
-where python
-where conda
-where jupyter
-where spyder
+where python conda jupyter spyder
 ```